-The Minister will, by legislative instrument, set minimum standards in relation to specified gender equality indicators, specified relevant employers and specified reporting periods.
+The Minister, by legislative instrument, sets minimum standards in relation to specified gender equality indicators, specified relevant employers and specified reporting periods.

-Following consultation with industry, peak bodies and community groups, the Minister has set a new minimum standard as outlined in the Workplace Gender Equality (Minimum Standards) Instrument 2014.
-This minimum standard, as set out in the instrument, has been in effect from the 2014-15 reporting period.
+Following consultation with industry, peak bodies and community groups, the Minister set a minimum standard as outlined in the Workplace Gender Equality (Minimum Standards) Instrument 2014.
+This minimum standard, as set out in the instrument, has been in effect since the 2014-15 reporting period.